Our whole school approach to attendance and punctuality

 What does the law say?

 By law, all children of compulsory school age must get a suitable, full-time education.
 As a parent/carer, you are responsible for making sure this happens.
 Once your child is registered at Morehall, you are responsible for making sure he or she attends regularly.
 If your child fails to attend regularly – even if they miss school without you knowing – the Local Authority (LA) may take legal action against you.
-The LA is responsible for making sure that parents/carers fulfill their responsibilities, and the school must tell the LA if your child is regularly absent from school.
+The LA is responsible for making sure that parents/carers fulfil their responsibilities, and the school must tell the LA if your child is regularly absent from school.
 As a parent/carer, you are committing an offence if you fail to make sure that your child attends school regularly.
 You run the risk of being prosecuted by the LA if your child’s attendance is poor; parents/carers can be fined up to £2,500 or imprisoned for failing to ensure that their child attends school regularly.

-At Morehall, we work with you in partnership to ensure that this does not happen.
+At Morehall, we work in partnership with you to ensure that this does not happen.
 We have a policy on attendance that you can find here, and strongly encourage you to speak to your child’s class teacher or to our Family Liaison Office (FLO) if you are having difficulties with getting your child to school on time.

 What about absences?

 There may be times when your child has to miss school because she or he is ill.
 Please notify us of this on the first day (and every subsequent day) of absence.
-If there are patterns of sickness, we work with your child, you and your health professionals to try and resolve these issues.
+If there are patterns of sickness, we work with your child, you and your health professionals, to try and resolve these issues.
 Children may be offered medical or dental appointments in school time.
 Please try to make routine appointments such as dental check-ups during the school holidays or after school hours.

 What can you do to help?